simplyalwaysawake/community-locator/README.md

 Avoid committing directly to the `main` branch.
 Use branches and pull requests for getting commits into `main`.

 Tests run automatically with each pull request (except for system tests).
+RuboCop runs too.

 After you create a pull request, you will have the option to deploy a Heroku ["review app."](https://devcenter.heroku.com/articles/github-integration-review-apps).
 This is a great way to test changes in a production-like environment before merging your changes.